GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Reproducibility: Benchmarks methods, Training Details and Hyper-parameters

 \item For \textbf{GCN}, we used two graph convolutional layers with 200 and 100 neurons, followed by a linear layer with softmax activation for class label computation.
 ReLU and dropout with $p=0.5$ follow each convolutional layer.
 We train using AdamW \citep{Loshchilov2019DecoupledWD}, tune the learning rate in $[1e-3, 3e-3, 1e-4]$, and select the best model on the validation accuracy.

 \item For \textbf{GATv2}, we used two graph attentional layers with dropout $p=0.5$.
 The first attention layer used 4 attention heads of size 100, and the second used one head of size 400.
 ReLU and dropout with $p=0.5$ follow each attention layer.
 A linear layer with softmax activation for class label computation follows the attention layers.
 We train using AdamW \citep{Loshchilov2019DecoupledWD}, tune the learning rate in $[1e-3, 3e-3, 1e-4]$, and select the best model on the validation accuracy. \item \textbf{LassoNet} has three hidden layers of size $100, 100, 10$.
 We use dropout $0.2$, and train using AdamW (with betas $0.9, 0.98$) and a batch size of 8.
 We train using a weighted loss.
-We perform early stopping on the validation set. \item For \textbf{Random Forest}, we used $500$ estimators, feature bagging with the square root of the number of features, and used balanced weights associated with the classes. \item For \textbf{LightGBM} we used $200$ estimators, feature bagging with $30\%$ of the features, a minimum of two instances in a leaf, and trained for $10{,}000$ steps to minimise the balanced cross-entropy.
-We perform early stopping on the validation set. \item For \textbf{TabNet}, we use width 8 for the decision prediction layer and the attention embedding for each mask (larger values lead to severe overfitting) and $1.5$ for the feature re-usage coefficient in the masks.
+We perform early stopping on the validation set. \item For \textbf{Random Forest}, we used $500$ estimators, feature bagging with the square root of the number of features, and used balanced weights associated with the classes. \item For \textbf{LightGBM} we used 200200 estimators, feature bagging with 30 \item For \textbf{TabNet}, we use width 8 for the decision prediction layer and the attention embedding for each mask (larger values lead to severe overfitting) and $1.5$ for the feature re-usage coefficient in the masks.
 We use three steps in the architecture, with two independent and two shared Gated Linear Units layers at each step.
 We train using Adam \citep{Kingma2015AdamAM} with momentum $0.3$ and gradient clipping at $2$.